Programming-Training-And-Practice/spring-security-main-information/README.md

   * Spring Security can easily be configured
   * Refer to OWASP for best practices
     * Link to OWASP recommendations in lesson resources

+## In Memory User Details Manager:
+* Implements User Details Service
+* Used by Spring Boot Auto-configuration
+* Non-persistent implementation - uses in-memory map
+* Mainly used for testing and demonstration purposes
+* Not normally used in production systems